-Being patient with the construction of garments and projects and learning how to use fabrics for different end uses.
+The most challenging aspect about this course is: Being patient with the construction of garments and projects and learning how to use fabrics for different end uses.

-Gaining a better understanding of fashion design and garment making while creating projects you can be proud of.
+The most rewarding aspect about this course is: Gaining a better understanding of fashion design and garment making while creating projects you can be proud of.